-In a varied and ever-changing mortgage market, ANZ has the advantage of being established and well-known – so customers tend to see the bank as being a reliable option for home loans.
+In a varied and ever-changing mortgage market, ANZ has the advantage of being established and well-known, so customers often see the bank as a reliable option for home loans.

-As you might expect from one of the big four banks, ANZ offers home loan products to suit a wide range of borrowers, ranging from basic owner-occupier home loans to more specialist loans including reverse mortgages, bridging loans and others.
-It is worth noting that ANZ does not offer SMSF loans unlike some other major lenders.
+As you might expect from one of the big four banks, ANZ offers home loans to suit a wide range of borrowers, ranging from basic owner-occupier home loans to more specialist loans, including reverse mortgages, bridging loans and others.
+It is worth noting that ANZ does not offer SMSF loans.